Manon Gropius: Life

 During the 1930s, she became more tractable, even serene.
 She had a way with animals and was often followed by cats and dogs.
 She could approach and feed wild roe deer and took a special interest in snakes.
-Werfel—who had married her mother in 1929 and no longer needed to be called by the euphemism "Onkel"—being well-versed in comparative religion, did not fail to notice the Potnia Theron-like associations as well as the attributes of a Christian saint such as St. Francis of Assisi.
+Werfel—who had married her mother in 1929 and no longer needed to be called by the euphemism "Onkel"—being well-versed in comparative religion, noticed the Potnia Theron-like associations as well as the attributes of a Christian saint such as St. Francis of Assisi.
 Manon, who had been baptized a Lutheran Protestant, converted to Catholicism in 1932 and came under the influence of her mother's admirer, Fr.
 Johannes Hollnsteiner.
 It was during this time that Elias Canetti saw her and, like the composer Ernst Krenek and others in Alma's circle, wrote about his impressions of Manon in his memoirs.
 Canetti suggests Alma looked upon Manon as just another trophy, on a par with her three husbands and many possessions:

 Hardly a moment later a gazelle came tripping into the room, a light-footed, brown-haired creature disguised as a young girl, untouched by the splendor into which she had been summoned, younger in her innocence than her probable sixteen years.
 She radiated timidity even more than beauty, an angelic gazelle, not from the ark but from heaven.
 I jumped up, thinking to bar her entrance into this alcove of vice or at least to cut off her view of the poisoner on the wall, but Lucrezia, who never stopped playing her part, had irrepressibly taken the floor:

 "Beautiful, isn't she?
 This is my daughter Manon.
 By Gropius.
 In a class by herself.
 You don't mind my saying so, do you, Annerl [diminutive for Anna Mahler]?
 What's wrong with having a beautiful sister?
 Like father, like daughter.
 Did you ever see Gropius?
 A big handsome man.
 The true Aryan type.
 The only man who was racially suited to me.
 All the others who fell in love with me were little Jews.
 Like Mahler.
 The fact is, I go for both kinds.
 You can run along now, pussycat.
 Wait, go and see if Franzl [diminutive for Franz Werfel] is writing poetry.
 If he is, don't bother him.
 If he isn't, tell him I want him."

 With this commission Manon, the third trophy, slipped out of the room, as untouched as she had come; her errand didn't seem to trouble her.
 I was greatly relieved at the thought that nothing could touch her, that she would always remain as she was and never become like her mother, the poisoner on the wall, the glassy, blubbery old woman on the sofa.